alexeibex/alexeibex.github.io/property.md

   - Example: A is the true owner.
 Adverse possession happens when B becomes the possessor without A’s consent.
 B might be the owner or have other rights (e.g., easement).
 - Applications to both real and personal property
 - **Elements** to Adverse Possession
+- For possession to be adverse, it must be (1) under claim of ownership; (2) actual or hostile; (3) open, notorious, and visible; (4) continuous and uninterrupted for a period of 10 years; (5) exclusive; and (6) peaceful.
+The claimant must prove each element by clear and convincing evidence. - *Scott v.
+Anderson-Tully Co.*
   1. **Actual Claim of Ownership**.
     - Actual Entry giving exclusive possession
     - Triggers Statute of Limitations